Q&A With Elle Reid, Dentist And Facial Aesthetics Practitioner

 On a personal level, it is exciting to be advancing my career in an area that is not only in high demand but is changing and developing so much.

-How do you think training to inject Botox can improve your dental practice?
+How do you think training to inject Botulinum Toxin can improve your dental practice?

 As a dentist, I feel I am ideally placed to offer aesthetics treatments.
 Undoubtedly there is a crossover between our regular dental patients and aesthetics clients.